djsplice/EVA-Biqu-H2/README.md

 3. I had to design a new fan duct because existing mods didn't quite fit correctly for me.
 The current nozzle design sits pretty close to the build plate, 1mm clearance.
 Because of the H2 / carriage offset, the right side air duct seems to be a bit impeded.
 While there's more optimization to be had here, the fan duct works pretty well for general purpose prints.

-4. I'm a CAD n000b - I make things that work for me, and by sharing them I hope other find utility in them as well!
+4. I'm a CAD n000b - I make things that work for me, and by sharing them I hope others find utility in them as well!